The Pros and Cons of Invisalign

 Like most things in life, there are “different strokes for different folks”.

-Even with today’s advancement in technology, Invisalign may not be the perfect option for every person or situation.
+Even with advancing technology, Invisalign may not be the perfect option for everyone.
 There are, in fact, pros and cons to Invisalign treatment.
-We list all of them below...
+And we list all of them below...

 The Benefits of Invisalign - They’re Nearly Invisible!

-For those who don’t love the “metal mouth” look of braces, Invisalign is a great alternate option.
+For those who don’t love the “metal mouth” look of braces, Invisalign is a great alternative.

 With Invisalign, you can straighten your teeth without anyone knowing!

-In fact, many celebrities and public figures have been treated with Invisalign while living in the spotlight and strolling the red carpet.
+In fact, many celebrities and public figures have used Invisalign to straighten thier teeth while living in the spotlight and strolling the red carpet.

 - Justin Bieber